Types of Marketing Campaigns (A Guide with Examples)Apr 18, 2022

 What is a Brand Awareness Campaign?

-A campaign intended to build brand recognition; being known.
-Often the biggest challenge to growth is the fact that most of your target audience doesn't even know you exist.
-Brand awareness campaigns are about expanding your reach and visibility so that you can grow your audience.
+A campaign intended to build brand recognition.
+Often the biggest challenge to growth is the fact most of your target audience doesn't know you exist.
+Brand awareness campaigns expand your reach and visibility to grow your audience.

-You want as many people who represent your target audience to know who you are and what you offer, but most brands have a very narrow top of funnel.
+You want as many people in your target audience to know who you are and what you offer.
+Most brands have a very narrow top of funnel.
 Successful brand awareness campaigns put brands on the map.

 What is a Lead Generation Campaign?

 Lead generation applies to service-based, B2B and SaaS brands.
-Unlike e-commerce products where customers may learn about a brand for the first time and purchase from it 20 minutes later, service-based businesses have a longer and more involved sales process.
+Unlike e-commerce brands where customers can see them for the first time and buy a product 20 minutes later, service-based brands have a longer and more involved sales process.

-Service-based brands must capture and qualify prospects and nurture those leads before they can become customers and that process is called a lead generation campaign.
+Service-based brands must capture and qualify prospects.
+They have to nurture those leads before they become customers.
+This process is a lead generation campaign.

 Launch Plans Versus Campaigns

 'Launch' is the new buzzword in the online space.
-Not only a verb, it's now used to describe the promotional activity preceding the release of new products, services, offers and online courses.
-The trouble with new-age launch plans is that they're often templated, "this-worked for-me-so-fingers-crossed-it works-for-you-too" digital products.
+Not only a verb, it's now used to describe the promotional activity before the release of new products, services, offers and online courses.
+The trouble with new-age launch plans?
+They're often templated, "this-worked for-me-so-fingers-crossed-it works-for-you-too" digital products.

-They are also exhausting because they try to do too much.
+They are exhausting because they try to do too much.
 Build an audience, nurture the audience and convert them all within one short period.
-As already discussed, campaigns work best when they are focused on one objective at a time.
+As already discussed, campaigns work best when they focus on one objective.

-Marketing campaigns are ideal for launching new initiatives and in the last 21 years, I have run marketing campaigns to launch well-known products, services, online courses and digital products for Campaign Del Mar and our customers.
+Marketing campaigns are ideal for launching new initiatives.
+I have run successful marketing campaigns to launch products, services, online courses and digital offers for Campaign Del Mar and our customers.

 What are Referral Marketing Campaigns?

-Referral marketing is about getting your existing customers and audiences to refer you to new ones.
-While this may happen organically, referral marketing campaigns are a deliberate effort to supercharge those referrals.
+Referral marketing is about getting your existing customers and audiences to send people your way.
+While this can happen organically, referral marketing campaigns deliberately supercharge those referrals.

-My favourite referral marketing campaign is Masterclass's Buy One, Share One free which they have run a few years in a row.
+My favourite referral marketing campaign is Masterclass's Buy One, Share One free which they have run multiple times.

 What is a Repositioning Campaign?

 Pretty much every brand has had to pivot in the last few years.
-If a brand is known for something but now wants to be known for something else, a repositioning campaign is a smart idea.
-It can take a long time to change perceptions so creating a purposeful campaign all about a brand's new offering can fast-track that process.
+If a brand is known for something and now wants to be known for something else, a repositioning campaign is a smart idea.
+It can take a long time to change perceptions.
+Creating a purposeful campaign about a brand's new offering can fast-track that process.

 What is a Sales or Conversion Campaign?

 A planned approach for converting leads into customers.
-Yes, you can use marketing campaigns to make sales but you will also need to deploy some sales strategies like outreach and sales calls.
-Just remember, you cannot convert a cold audience so sales/conversion campaigns should be targeted at warm audiences.
-If you are more experienced with marketing campaigns, you can run a brand awareness and lead generation campaign back to back with a conversion campaign but this requires considerable planning and enough lead time which is another reason why "launch plans" don't work; not enough time has been built in for audiences to progress through the marketing funnel.
+Yes, you can use marketing campaigns to make sales.
+But you will also need to deploy some sales strategies like outreach and sales calls.
+You cannot convert a cold audience so sales/conversion campaigns target warm audiences.
+If you have marketing campaign experience, running a brand awareness and lead generation campaign back to back with a conversion campaign is an option.
+This requires considerable planning and enough lead time.
+Which is another reason "launch plans" don't work.
+They don’t give audiences the time they need to progress through the marketing funnel.

 What type of marketing campaign should you create?

-Start with your objective; what is the biggest challenge or opportunity facing your business?
-It is building your audience, generating leads or making sales?
-This will determine what type of campaign you will run.
+Start with your objective.
+What is the biggest challenge or opportunity facing your business?
+Is it building your audience, generating leads or making sales?
+This will determine your campaign type.

-Once you know your primary campaign objective, pick the best channels and tactics for that type of campaign.
-For instance, social media and paid advertising are great for building brand awareness, but email marketing delivers the best results for conversions.
+Once you know your primary campaign objective, pick the best channels and tactics for your type of campaign.
+For example, social media and paid advertising are great for building brand awareness.
+Email marketing delivers the best results for conversions.

-When you know your objective and your marketing mix (channels you will use), we can get our creative juices flowing and pick some tactics for your campaign.
+Once you have your objective, determine your marketing mix (the channels you will use).
+Then, get the creative juices flowing and pick some tactics for your campaign.